-Find some of the useful git commands for creating and managing new branch in git/GitHub.
+Find some of the useful git commands for creating and managing a new branch in git/GitHub.

 1. Create a New Branch in Git